 As students play mathematical games they begin to develop more efficient strategies to solve problems, their computational fluency increases, they begin to discover new patterns, they further explore number combinations and computation strategies.
 It’s quite wonderful to observe as our little firsties make mathematical connections and discoveries.

-For a first grader, this is wonderful way to deepen their understanding of mathematics.
+For a first-grader, this is a wonderful way to deepen their understanding of mathematics.

 #4 – Improves Student’s Social Skills

 Once upon a time, I had a student who would throw the most gigantic tantrum when he lost a game.
 (I know…I know…I just convinced you not to use games in your classroom.)